scramjetorg/scramjet-core/docs/data-stream.md

 ### dataStream.reduce(func, into) ⇒ <code>Promise</code>
 Reduces the stream into a given accumulator

-Works similarily to Array.prototype.reduce, so whatever you return in the former operation will be the first operand to the latter.
+Works similarly to Array.prototype.reduce, so whatever you return in the former operation will be the first operand to the latter.

 This method is serial - meaning that any processing on an entry will